Readit News logoReadit News

 aczerepinski commented on Inheriting is becoming nearly as important as working economist.com/leaders/202... · Posted by u/pseudolus

-SvenL · 6 months ago
+SvenL · a year ago

 I think it would better to let them renovate/build public goods like schools/libraries/streets etc. If they pay taxes I don’t think it would help society.
 It would require politicians which don’t use tax money to improve their wealth on their own (I know they would be taxed too but then the money is just moving on paper and not really used).

-aczerepinski · 6 months ago
+aczerepinski · a year ago

 They can under my proposal.
 But if they die without having donated all their wealth their kids can’t inherit it either.